Training Programs

 • Designed for broad uptake and dissemination

-The learning modules are being developed for oral care health students, educators and professionals across Canada, including dentists, dental hygienists, dental therapists, dental assistants, and denturists.
+The learning modules are being developed for oral health care learners, educators and professionals across Canada, including dentists, dental hygienists, dental therapists, dental assistants, and denturists.
 The project also aims to engage academic institutions, professional associations, community organizations and partners working to advance equitable access to oral health care.

 Community Voice and Collaboration